shrutid02/netflix_data_mining/README.md

 # Netflix User Pattern Mining

 The project was done as part of the CSC 522 coursework.
-Detailed project report link.
+[Final project report link](https://github.com/shrutid02/netflix_data_mining/files/14067948/CSC_522_Final_Report.pdf).

 ## 💡 Project Overview
 The project revolves around using the Netflix prize dataset to glean insights about users and their ratings.

 One approach is to use clustering algorithms to group movies based on their rating profiles and cluster users based on their rating behaviors.
 Clustering algorithms such as K-means, K-medoids, co-clustering, and others were used throughout the years in the Netflix data set competition.
 Clustering users based on movie ratings could enhance Netflix’s recommendation system for more personalized content suggestions.